kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

   the context, but for these validations, the storage layer typically [manages a mapping](https://github.com/kubernetes/kubernetes/blob/30469e180361d7da07b0fee6d47c776fa2cf3e86/pkg/registry/core/replicationcontroller/storage/storage.go#L170-L177) which will need to be used. https://github.com/jpbetz/kubernetes/pull/141 provides an example of migrating a `/scale` subresource and introduces utilities for managing the subresource mapping.
+* Conditional validation, provided by dedicated `+k8s:subresource` and `+k8s:exceptSubresource` tags and a `subresources` parameter within validation rule expressions (e.g. `+k8s:if('subresource != "/scale"')=...`).

 #### Streaming Subresources

-Subresources such as `pods/exec`, `pods/attach`, and `pods/portforward` do not require declarative validation, as they operate on data streams, not structured resource data.
+Subresources such as `pods/exec`, `pods/attach`, and `pods/portforward` often have "options" as structured resource data.
+Declarative validation will support validation of such resources using the same mechanisms as scale-type subresources, only since the resource is not stored, the use case is much simpler and only requires the "Subresource Validation" step.

+The streamed data does not require declarative validation, as it is not structured resource data.

 ### Ratcheting